eclipse/epsilon-website/mkdocs/docs/doc/eol.md

-reject(iterator : Type \| condition) : Collection                    |Returns a sub-collection containing only items of the specified type that do not satisfy the condition rejectOne(iterator : Type \| condition) : Collection                 |Returns a sub-collection containing all elements except the first element which does not satisfy the condition select(iterator : Type \| condition) : Collection                    |Returns a sub-collection containing only items of the specified type that satisfy the condition selectOne(iterator : Type \| condition) : Any                        |Returns any element that satisfies the condition sortBy(iterator: Type \| expression) : Collection                    |Returns a copy of the collection sorted by the results of evaluating the expression on each item of the collection that conforms to the iterator type.
+reject(iterator : Type \| condition) : Collection                    |Returns a sub-collection containing only items of the specified type that do not satisfy the condition rejectOne(iterator : Type \| condition) : Collection                 |Returns a sub-collection containing all elements except the first element which does not satisfy the condition select(iterator : Type \| condition) : Collection                    |Returns a sub-collection containing only items of the specified type that satisfy the condition selectByKind(Type) : Collection                    |Returns a sub-collection containing only items of the specified type and subtypes selectByType(Type) : Collection                    |Returns a sub-collection containing only items of the specified type only selectOne(iterator : Type \| condition) : Any                        |Returns any element that satisfies the condition sortBy(iterator: Type \| expression) : Collection                    |Returns a copy of the collection sorted by the results of evaluating the expression on each item of the collection that conforms to the iterator type.
 The expression should return either an Integer, a String or an object that is an instance of Comparable.
 The ordering is calculated as follows: for integers, smaller to greater; for Strings, as defined by the compareTo method of Java strings; for Comparable objects, according to the semantics of the type's compareTo method implementation.